AndrewAGuy/andrewaguy.github.io/content/consulting/bioengineering.md

 In this case, networks can be generated to maximize either the supply efficiency (tissue volume per unit supply cost) or experimental monetary costs (a balance, depending on channel manufacturing costs and total pump running time).
 Any number of networks can be embedded, so you can create glandular structures with disjoint drainage networks: the only limit is the resolution of your manufacturing process!

+**Micro-scale (organ-on-a-chip)**

+Alternatively, you might be looking to keep tissue explants alive or culture extremely small models in a gel region of a more traditional microfluidic chip: I have experience with developing appropriate manufacturing processes and culturing protocols, and can then provide custom microfluidic chip designs based on your needs, including custom software to automate the layout of the functional structures and connecting channels for rapid prototyping.

 ### Large-scale
 If you are a startup looking to create replacement organs or large static cultures (e.g. cultured meat that isn't just mince), the vascular networks will be a key component of your design.